heavi715/dify-plugin-voicemaker/PRIVACY.md

 ## Third-Party Services

-This tool does not integrate with or utilize any third-party services that might collect user data.
+This tool integrates the voicemaker.in function.

 ## Changes to Privacy Policy